TRZLedgerFoundation/templates/community/moneymq-x402/README.md

 # MoneyMQ x402 Payment Protocol Demo

-A complete demonstration of the [x402 payment protocol](https://x402.org/) integrated with [MoneyMQ](https://github.com/txtx/moneymq), enabling micropayment-protected APIs on Solana.
-This template shows how to build APIs that charge cryptocurrency payments per request, with payments verified on Solana and settled automatically.
+A complete demonstration of the [x402 payment protocol](https://x402.org/) integrated with [MoneyMQ](https://github.com/txtx/moneymq), enabling micropayment-protected APIs on Trezoa.
+This template shows how to build APIs that charge cryptocurrency payments per request, with payments verified on Trezoa and settled automatically.

 **Everything runs locally on your machine** - no external services required, no mainnet, no real money.
-The demo includes a local Solana blockchain, payment facilitator, API server, and client, all with pre-seeded test accounts ready to use.
+The demo includes a local Trezoa blockchain, payment facilitator, API server, and client, all with pre-seeded test accounts ready to use.

 ## What You'll Build

 By the end of this guide, you'll have:

 - **A payment-protected API** that charges $0.0001 per request using the x402 protocol
-- **A MoneyMQ facilitator** that verifies and settles payments on local Solana
+- **A MoneyMQ facilitator** that verifies and settles payments on local Trezoa
 - **A demo client** showing the complete payment flow from request to access

 When you run the demo, you'll see: